JerseyXS/Interactive-Lab-Hub/Lab 3/README.md

 ```
 From a remote browser on the same network, check to make sure your webserver is working by going to [http://ixe00.local:5000]()

+I confirmed that this works.

 ## Demo

 In the [demo directory](./demo), you will find an example wizard of oz project you may use as a template. **You do not have to** feel free to get creative.
 In that project, you can see how audio and sensor data is streamed from the Pi to a wizard controller that runs in the browser.
 You can control what system says from the controller as well.

+I used this demo for my lab and modified it to fit my use-case of sampling and playing back sampled audio.

 ## Optional